What's the Real Cost of a Data Breach?

 Once you’ve accepted that fact, you can rethink your security strategy with the goal of minimizing the adverse effects of a breach.
 The single most effective way to do that is to protect your information with strong encryption that stays with data at rest and in motion.
 When encrypted data is stolen, thieves are unable to access or exploit it, so there’s far less risk to your reputation and your bottom line.

-PKWARE’s Smartcrypt is the only encryption platform that delivers persistent protection across the entire enterprise.
-If your sensitive information is sitting unprotected on user devices, servers, or mainframes, find out how Smartcrypt can lock down your data and help you avoid the short-term and long-term costs of a data breach.
+PKWARE’s data protection platform delivers persistent protection that keeps data safe from unauthorized access, even if files or devices are stolen.
+If your sensitive information is sitting unprotected on user devices, servers, or mainframes, find out how PKWARE can lock down your data and help you avoid the short-term and long-term costs of a data breach.